The Indispensable Role of Pathologists to the Future of Precision Oncology

 Listen to the full episode above to learn more and download the transcript here.

-I asked Dr. Magliocco about the community pathologist’s ability to keep up with emerging biomarkers and data to effectively advise cancer treating physicians.
+We asked Dr. Magliocco about the community pathologist’s ability to keep up with emerging biomarkers and data to effectively advise cancer treating physicians.
 He works at one of the largest and most innovative cancer centers in the nation, and he recognizes the intense pressure pathologists are under to produce advanced tests that enable physicians to better understand and treat cancer.
 To do that, he says, they must become comfortable with technologies that enable next-generation sequencing, and for community pathologists who are already multi-tasking that’s a tall order.

 Currently, only a subset of pathologists have the expertise and specific training in molecular diagnostic technology to use and analyze the data.
 Dr. Magliocco cautions that the medical community can’t realize the potential of personalized oncology without full molecular services that enable the most advanced testing, the most efficient costing, and the fastest turnaround time possible.
 Pathologists need support to get there.